 |Carative Factors||Caritas Process|

 |1.
-“The formation of a humanistic-altruistic system of values”||“Practice of loving-kindness and equanimity within the context of caring consciousness”|
+“The formation of a humanistic-altruistic system of values.”||“Practice of loving-kindness and equanimity within the context of caring consciousness.”|

 |2.
-“The instillation of faith-hope”||“Being authentically present and enabling and sustaining the deep belief system and subjective life-world of self and one being cared for”|
+“The instillation of faith-hope.”||“Being authentically present and enabling and sustaining the deep belief system and subjective life-world of self and one being cared for.”|

 |3.
-“The cultivation of sensitivity to one’s self and to others”||“Cultivation of one’s own spiritual practices and transpersonal self going beyond the ego self”|
+“The cultivation of sensitivity to one’s self and others.”||“Cultivation of one’s own spiritual practices and transpersonal self going beyond the ego-self.”|

 |4.
-“Development of a helping-trust relationship” became “development of a helping-trusting, human caring relation” (in 2004 Watson website)||“Developing and sustaining a helping trusting authentic caring relationship”|
+“Development of a helping-trust relationship” became “development of a helping-trusting, human caring relation” (in 2004 Watson website)||“Developing and sustaining a helping trusting, authentic caring relationship.”|

 |5.
-“The promotion and acceptance of the expression of positive and negative feelings”||“Being present to, and supportive of, the expression of positive and negative feelings as a connection with deeper spirit and self and the one-being-cared for”|
+“The promotion and acceptance of the expression of positive and negative feelings.”||“Being present to, and supportive of, the expression of positive and negative feelings as a connection with deeper spirit and self and the one-being-cared for.”|

 |6.
-“The systematic use of the scientific problem solving method for decision making” became “systematic use of a creative problem solving caring process” (in 2004 Watson website)||“Creative use of self and all ways of knowing as part of the caring process; to engage in the artistry of caring-healing practices”|
+“The systematic use of the scientific problem-solving method for decision making” became “systematic use of a creative problem solving caring process” (in 2004 Watson website)||“Creative use of self and all ways of knowing as part of the caring process; to engage in the artistry of caring-healing practices.”|

 |7.
-“The promotion of transpersonal teaching-learning”||“Engaging in genuine teaching-learning experience that attends to unity of being and meaning, attempting to stay within others’ frame of reference”|
+“The promotion of transpersonal teaching-learning.”||“Engaging in genuine teaching-learning experience that attends to the unity of being and meaning, attempting to stay within others’ frame of reference.”|

 |8.
-“The provision of supportive, protective, and (or) corrective mental, physical, societal, and spiritual environment”||“Creating healing environment at all levels (physical as well as nonphysical, subtle environment of energy and consciousness, whereby wholeness, beauty, comfort, dignity, and peace are potentiated)”|
+“The provision of the supportive, protective, and (or) corrective mental, physical, societal, and spiritual environment.”||“Creating healing environment at all levels (physical as well as the nonphysical, subtle environment of energy and consciousness, whereby wholeness, beauty, comfort, dignity, and peace are potentiated)”|

 |9.
-“The assistance with gratification of human needs”||“Assisting with basic needs, with an intentional caring consciousness, administering ‘human care essentials,’ which potentiate alignment of mind body spirit, wholeness, and unity of being in all aspects of care”|
+“The assistance with the gratification of human needs.”||“Assisting with basic needs, with an intentional caring consciousness, administering ‘human care essentials,’ which potentiate alignment of mind-body-spirit, wholeness, and unity of being in all aspects of care.”|

 |10.
 “The allowance for existential-phenomenological forces” became “allowance for existential-phenomenological spiritual forces” (in 2004 Watson website)||“Opening and attending to spiritual-mysterious and existential dimensions of one’s own life-death; soul care for self and the one-being-cared for”|